 To show evidence of professional standing, all Diplomats must continuously hold an active, full, and unrestricted allopathic and/or osteopathic license to practice medicine.

 Continuing Medical Education Requirements (CMEs)

-A list of AAAP’s CME activities can be found here
+View a list of all AAAP’s CME activities

 The American Board of Psychiatry and Neurology has reviewed and approved AAAP Self-Assessment Competency Examination as part of a comprehensive Self-Assessment Program which is mandated by the ABMS as a necessary component of Maintenance of Certification.